-San Sisto College is a learning community that specializes in the education of young women within a Catholic environment.
+San Sisto College is a learning community of approximately 850 students, that specializes in the education of young women within a Catholic environment.

 We seek to promote the principle that all members of our

 community (students, parents and staff) are learners.

 We have developed strategic, carefully integrated programs

 to maximize learning in the intellectual, social, emotional, psychological,